jonnyparris/jonnyparris.github.io/_posts/2018-09-11-HDD-vue-cli-3-deploys.markdown

 console.log('server started on port ' + port)
 ```

-3. Dockerize the dev and production builds with a multistage Dockerfile and [recommended best practices](https://nodesource.com/blog/containerizing-node-js-applications-with-docker)
+## 3. Dockerize the dev and production builds with a multistage Dockerfile and [recommended best practices](https://nodesource.com/blog/containerizing-node-js-applications-with-docker)

---
-TBC
+To be continued (check back for updates)